Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 Now this person, a developer in their own right, is complaining about another developer(s) who apparently couldn't see their way to not destroy file.

-Welcome to my world, where every day it's a war to try and find solutions to the inc
+Welcome to my world, where every day it's a war to try and find solutions to the incompetence of software developers.

 almost as idiotic as not backing up...
-(Score:2)
+(Score:3)

 I clicked discard...
-AND IT DELETED ALL MY FILES (Score:2)
+AND IT DELETED ALL MY FILES (Score:3)

 Just because the user could have navigated the confusing user interface doesn't mean it's his fault.
 Microsoft created the user interface.